wagtail/wagtail/docs/reference/streamfield/blocks.md

     :param required: If true (the default), the field cannot be left blank.
     :param help_text: Help text to display alongside the field.
     :param search_index: If false (default true), the content of this block will not be indexed for searching.
-    :param widget: The form widget to render the field with (see `Django Widgets <https://docs.djangoproject.com/en/stable/ref/forms/widgets/>`__).
+    :param widget: The form widget to render the field with (see :doc:`Django Widgets <django:ref/forms/widgets>`).
-    :param validators: A list of validation functions for the field (see `Django Validators <https://docs.djangoproject.com/en/stable/ref/validators/>`__).
+    :param validators: A list of validation functions for the field (see :doc:`Django Validators <django:ref/validators>`).
     :param form_classname: A value to add to the form field's ``class`` attribute when rendered on the page editing form.

     ``ChoiceBlock`` can also be subclassed to produce a reusable block with the same list of choices everywhere it is used.
 For example, a block definition such as: